robertsj/me701/README.md

 # Course Calendar

 The following is a preliminary schedule of lectures.
+Some topics are subject to change.

 | Lecture   |  Date            | Topics                                                                      |